Select NEC Code Cycle

 Don’t have HVAC load yet? → Calculate BTU & tonnage (Manual J)

 Not sure about EV load?
-Use charger nameplate rating (kW × 1000)
+Use charger nameplate rating (kW × 1000) or use the EV Charger Circuit Sizing tool.

 Service Capacity Benchmark